DaveBrad/JscovTestUtil/README.md

 A proxy process will instrument the javascript files as they are provided to the browser.

 This is very useful class to test IoT device(s) that support a simple web-server capability (such as an ESP8266).
-JSCover may be used for any web-server, but be aware that it has limitation.
+JSCover may be used for any web-server, but be aware that it has limitations.

 JSCover provides the ability to launch a browser to view reports of the Javascript files code coverage.

 ![Alt image](./interact.png)

 (Letters a, b, c and d are represented by i, ii, iii and iv in the below text.)

 <ol>
 <li><i>Test setup</i>: